 A unique spin on the SVOD model.

-Prime Video is a rare case among SVODs, due to the fact that the service shares its revenue numbers with its parent company.
-Another differentiator is the lack of the standard monthly fee to access it.
-Instead, Prime Video counts on the massive amount of annual Prime subscribers, who pay $119 a year to enjoy all the benefits Prime has to offer.
+Amazon Prime Video is a rare case among SVODs (if you don’t know what an SVOD model is, read our guide here).
+The service shares its revenue numbers with its parent company, Amazon.
+Another differentiator is the lack of the standard subscription fee to access it.
+Instead, Amazon Prime Video counts on the massive amount of annual Prime subscribers, who pay $119 a year to enjoy all the benefits Prime has to offer.
 Despite having over 100 million Prime members worldwide, Amazon’s video on demand (VOD) service currently has 40 million streaming audience members.
 This means that the company has the potential to at least double its Prime Video users.

 As far as overhead costs go, Prime Video is a relatively minor department among the company’s many subsidiaries.
 Though that’s quickly changing, with Amazon rapidly hiring to expand the Prime Video team in 15 offices across global cities.
 But perhaps Prime Video’s most valuable asset for building out its video streaming technology is its use of the ever-popular Amazon Web Services.
 Thanks to AWS, the platform is able to stream live, uninterrupted NFL games to compete with the major television networks.